CollabraMusic/OGVKit-Specs/README.md

-# OGVKit-Specs
+# CollabraMusic Specs
-temp location of dependent CocoaPods specs for OGVKit
+Custom Specs to support custom builds of webrtc and MobileVLCKit